 Fellowship Ministries

 Fellowship at St. James centers on the sharing of our spiritual life, as we grow in faith and walk alongside one another throughout life’s seasons.
-Below is a sampling of our Fellowship activities for the upcoming program year.

 Bad Girls Book Club

-Third Monday of each month | 6 p.m.
+Third Monday of each month | 6 p.m. | La Madeleine

-The St. James Bad Girls Book Club is a women’s group that meets monthly to read and discuss timely books, enjoy an informal meal, and socialize.
+The Bad Girls Book Club is a women’s group that meets monthly to read and discuss timely books, enjoy an informal meal, and socialize.
 The group generally meets at La Madeleine on Jefferson Highway, unless otherwise noted in communications.

 Contact: Joan Moore